lorcan17/atta-data/README.md

 ## priority_cities Table

+Datasources:

+- gsheet provided by UX Team which has been saved as `raw/priority_cities.csv`

 This table lists shortlisted cities to be displayed initially on the map.
 It contains the following fields:

 - `city`: City name
 - `country`: Country name

 ## Example queries